BlacIP/pollingapp/README.md

 - **Tooling**: npm, eslint, Vite dev server, and a background sync harness for owner dashboards
 - **Starter Module**: Vanilla HTML/CSS/JS demo (`starter/`) that uses localStorage + Chart.js via CDN

+### Debug Logging

+- Set `VITE_DEBUG_LOGS=true` in an `.env` file (or `npm run dev -- --mode development-debug`) to re-enable `console.log/info/debug` output in the React app.
+By default these are silenced to avoid noisy production builds.
+- In the starter demo you can enable logs by running `localStorage.setItem('pollingapp_debug_logs', '1')` in the browser console before refreshing the page.

 ## Useful Websites

 - [React Documentation](https://react.dev)